 EMI/RFI Shielding and ESD Shielding with MicroGrid®

-MicroGrid® expanded metal foils (EMFs) are versatile and effective EMI/RFI shielding materials.
-EMFs are formed from solid metal foil, so they are electrically continuous.
-Unlike knit or woven meshes, they exhibit consistent and predictable conductivity.
-Thin, strong and lightweight, EMFs will not fray or unravel, and conform readily to complex surfaces, making them compatible with composite manufacturing processes.
+The Dexmet MicroGrid® EM series of expanded metal foils (EMFs) are versatile, effective materials for shielding against electromagnetic interference (EMI).
+EMFs are formed from solid metal foil in a proven, economical “slit-and-stretch” process.
+They are electrically continuous and, unlike knit or woven meshes, exhibit consistent and predictable conductivity.
+Thin, strong, flexible and lightweight, EMFs will not fray or unravel, and conform readily to complex surfaces, making them well-suited to composite manufacturing processes.

 - Cockpit electronics